 The truth is, I don’t have one and I’m not sure that I ever will.
-Unlike most people, for whom home ownership remains a universal aspiration, I’ve never really fantasized about having a dream house.
+Unlike most people, for whom home ownership remains intricately tied to the American Dream, I’ve never really fantasized about having a dream house.

 A lot of that has to do with my own (admittedly odd) psyche.
 I’ve written before about how I find safety in movement.
 This means that I actually feel more secure when I know that change is on the horizon, or at least potentially so.
 It explains why I like to change careers and why I like to change continents (though fortunately – so far, at least – *not* why I like to change husbands.)
 So committing to anything beyond my family – and especially a place – makes me feel…anxious.

 In the extreme, of course, this kind of rootlessness can induce a certain anomie and soullessness.
 Mike T has a thoughtful review of the new George Clooney movie – Up In The Air – over on his blog A Boat Against The Current.
 Mike points out that when such mobility becomes a national past time, you get a country full of people who are loyal to plastic (in the form of frequent flyer miles) rather than blood or community.

 Quite possibly.
 In my own case, however, I prefer to think that I just have a different definition of home than most people do.
 It’s one that – as Kristen put it so nicely on Motherese awhile back – is rooted more in a state of being than in a place on the map.